flux-capacitor-io/flux-capacitor-client/README.md

 Flux Capacitor java client
 ======================

-This is the official supported Java library for the Flux Capacitor service.
+This is the 'official' Java library for the Flux Capacitor service.
 To read more about Flux Capacitor visit [flux-capacitor.io](https://flux-capacitor.io).